Western Slope Lawmaker Warns A Moratorium On Federal Leases Will Devastate Garfield County: 'Industry Will Collapse'

-It has the second largest natural gas reserve in the country, but drilling has begun to dry up over the last couple years as gas prices have plummeted.

-State Sen. Bob Rankin, who represents Garfield County, is worried that between the new federal moratorium and new state rules, what’s left of the industry is doomed.
+State Sen. Bob Rankin represents Garfield County and is worried that between the new federal moratorium and new state rules, what’s left of the industry is doomed.

 “These are small companies.
 Many of them will just cease, go bankrupt, go out of business.”